-Course Title Cred & Code Credi t Distributi Course on of the Pre-requisite of the Course (if any) Coue Lecture Tutorial Practical (II ally) DSE HSC 201: Advanced Research Methods in Home Science 4 3 0 1 Nil
+Course Title & Code Credits Credi t Distributi Course on of the Eligibility Criteria Pre-requisite of the Course (if any) Coue Lecture Tutorial Practical DSE HSC 201: Advanced Research Methods in Home Science 4 3 0 1 Nil

 - To explain the types and approaches to research. - To describe the principles and process of quantitative research approach. - To describe the principles and process of qualitative research approach. - To elaborate the critical ethical issues for planning, conducting and publishing research.